noelnoche/udacity-fsnd-catalog/README.md

 + Python 2.7.x
 + VirtualBox
 + Vagrant
-+ See the _requirements.txt_ file for project-specific requirements.
++ See the `requirements.txt` file for project-specific requirements.
-+ Note that all the packages in the _requirement.txt_ file are installed by the Vagrantfile when `vagrant up` is first run.
++ Note that all the packages in the `requirement.txt` file are installed by the Vagrantfile when `vagrant up` is first run.

 Setting Up Third-party Login
 ---
 You will need to register this application with a service below to enable the OAuth login feature.
-After registering, you need to obatin the necessary keys and tokens to fill in _client\_secrets_ JSON files in the _login_ directory.
+After registering, you need to obtain the necessary keys and tokens to fill in `client_secrets` JSON files in the `catalog/login` directory.
 Useful links are provided in the Reference section.
 <br>